scifir/scifir-units/README.md

 target_link_libraries(your-project scifir-units)
 ```

 Now that the library es linked, you can use it inside your code by including the **header "scifir/units.hpp"**.
+All classes of scifir-units are inside the **namespace scifir**.

 ```
 #include "scifir/units.hpp"